+attribute((section("name")))

-attribute((section("name"))) is supported by Arm Compiler 5 and Arm Compiler 6.
+Arm Compiler 5 and Arm Compiler 6 support attribute((section("name"))).
 However, this attribute might require modification in your code.

 When using Arm Compiler 5, section names do not need to be unique.
 Therefore, you could use the same section name to create different section types.